Wallem-1089/Zimran/WORKFLOW_CONTEXT.md

 and patient chart all surface the same physiotherapy record and session summary without duplicating the data model.

-### Phase 5 - Pharmacy and Inventory
+### Phase 4.2 / 4.3 - Store and Pharmacy

-Pharmacy starts with prescriptions and dispensing.
-Inventory starts with items and stock transactions, with transaction-safe stock balance updates.
+Store is implemented as the operational stock owner.
+It uses inventory items, stock transactions, and transaction-safe department balance updates.
+Pharmacy is implemented with prescriptions and dispensing.
+Pharmacy consumes Store stock when dispensing and does not maintain a separate stock system.

-### Phase 6 - Billing
+### Phase 4.4 - Billing

-Billing starts with charges, invoices, and payments:
+Billing is implemented with charges, invoices, payments, and receipt views:

 ```text
 Charge -> Invoice -> Payment -> Receipt